PriyanSappal/tech264-cloud-linux/Azure/README.md

 - **IoT**: Azure IoT Hub, Azure IoT Central, and more.

 ## Accessing Azure
+All the ways below interact with the ARM (Azure Resource Manager) api.

 - **Azure portal**: A web-based interface that allows you to manage your Azure resources.
 - **Azure CLI**: A command-line interface that provides programmatic access to Azure.